- How the SAFE-T Act Changed Pretrial Release in Illinois

 Instead, courts focus on risk.

 Judges decide whether a defendant should be released, released with conditions, or detained while the criminal case is pending.
 This process is handled under Article 110 of the Illinois Code of Criminal Procedure, including 725 ILCS 5/110-6.1, which governs denial of pretrial release.
+For a broader explanation of Illinois no-cash bail rules, read Illinois no-cash bail law and what it means for criminal defendants.

 Quick Answer